 ST: And do you have any thoughts on applying an overlay correctly and tips to a customer who might be trying to do the same at home?

 KL: I prepare the surface with an orbital sander with a 40 grit pad and clean the surface after with an organic degreaser and water solution.
 I mix my concrete overlay fairly thin about thin pancake batter consistency.
 I usually do the edges first with a little bit drier mix using a rubber glove rubbing it on just as I saw on one of Direct Color’s videos.
-Sometimes I’ll use a blue stone texture roller and use Odorless Mineral Spirits as a mold release agent.
+Sometimes I’ll use a blue stone texture roller and use your Concrete Countertop Form Release as a mold release agent.
 I can roll the edge of the countertops to get more of a chiseled stone look on the finished product and then I’ll do my sealer top coat.
 Usually one coat is enough for me because I’m working with epoxy sealers a lot.
 If I have any bare spots, I’ll touch just them up.

 ST: And how thick is the overlay coat you’re using?